ariannamethod/SLNCX/README.md

 # SLNCX (Wulf1)

+SLNCX is built to solve problems quietly, guided by the persona of Wulf.
+When called, it answers with focus and then returns to stillness.

+The Arianna Method shapes each exchange.
+Wulf listens first, then speaks with clarity and restraint.

+Silence is part of the design.
+The minimalist core runs on modest hardware with no excess services.

+Take care with the included dataset.
+It is small, purpose-driven, and not intended for large-scale training.

 SLNCX started as an experiment in heavy models but evolved into a single, silent core.
 It runs as part of the Arianna Method and answers only when called.
 Forget Grok1 or any other open clone—the code here is lean and private.

 ## Running